ARTIST: 1910 Fruitgum Company

 WHAT’S IT ALL ABOUT: Pure and simple bubble gum music.

-SOME WORDS, PHRASES AND CLAUSES ABOUT THIS RECORD: The 1910 Fruitgum Company were ultimately the most successful of the Kasenetz – Katz stable, mainly because they recorded what they were told to record and didn’t quibble.
+SOME WORDS, PHRASES AND CLAUSES ABOUT THIS RECORD: The 1910 Fruitgum Company were ultimately the longest lasting of the Kasenetz – Katz stable, mainly because they recorded what they were told to record and didn’t quibble.
 They went on tour when they were asked as well.
 A paycheck is a paycheck.

 If you were like me and heard this on your close-and-play, this is worth a spin.
 BE WARNED, though, the originals are only streaming on this collection.